 Considered to be one of the world’s most scenic coastal drives, Victoria’s Great Ocean Road gives you the opportunity to see the iconic 12 Apostles, get up close to native wildlife and take in iconic surf breaks, pristine rainforest and misty waterfalls.

 The 243-kilometre stretch of road that runs between Torquay and Allansford is actually the world’s largest war memorial – it was built by return First World War servicemen and 2019 marked the centenary of commencement of construction.

 Along the road you’ll discover beautiful little seaside towns with a rich maritime history and deserted beaches.
 Popular nature activities include bushwalking, surfing, mountain biking, canoeing and koala-spotting.
-There’s also excellent food, wine and shopping to indulge in.
+There’s also excellent food and wine and shopping.

 The natural beauty of this area draws visitors from far and wide.
 To truly drink in the stunning scenery, camping is a great way to go.

 Simon Williams at Great Ocean Road Adventure Tours has made a career out of introducing visitors to the best spots along this beautiful stretch of coastline.
 Here he shares some of his secret favourite camping sites with us.

 1. Cumberland River Holiday Park